arnauddesombre/Python-Utilities/README.md

 ----------

 <b>combinations.py</b><br>
-Miscellaneous implementations of “n choose r” nCr(), with optimizations for competitive programming.<br>
+Miscellaneous implementations of nCr(), the “n choose r” function, with some optimizations for competitive programming.<br>

 ----------